AllTrails vs Komoot — Which Hiking App Is Best For You?

 Komoot

-Komoot is another very well-known hiking navigation app, and is also great for bicycle sports including MTB, road cycling and touring.
+Komoot is another very well-known hiking navigation app, and is also great for bicycle sports, including MTB, road cycling and touring.

-When you first load Komoot, you’ll land on their Discover tab, which lists a mix of “collections” and friend activity.
+When you first load Komoot, you’ll land on the Home tab, which lists a mix of “collections” and friend activity.
 Collections contain a series of routes, and upon clicking on one, it will show you the list of routes within that collection with photos, information and maps.
 Examples of collections are “Heavenly hikes in the Yorkshire Dales” and “Top 20 Hikes and Walks in Surrey.”
 It’s kind of like Instagram or Pinterest for hiking.

 Once on the trail, Komoot will show you the route, exactly where you are on the route, and statistics such as your movement time, the distance you’ve covered, your average speed and more.
 You can even add “highlights” to the route by taking a photo.
 Once finished, you can save your route and easily share it with friends and family.